erikphillips/MyTar/README.txt

 Please refer to the man page ‘MyTar’
 This can be viewed by entering "man ./MyTar" when in the MyTar directory

+GITHUB:
+This project can be found on GitHub at: https://github.com/erikphillips/MyTar